nswdpc/silverstripe-trumbowyg/README.md

 # Trumbowyg editor field for Silverstripe

-Decorate textarea fields with the Trumbowyg editor.
+Decorate textarea fields with the [Trumbowyg](https://github.com/Alex-D/Trumbowyg) editor.

-Supports:
+Trumbowyg is "A lightweight and amazing WYSIWYG JavaScript editor - 20kB only (8kB gzip)"

+It is useful for gathering content where some form of formatting in HTML is required.

+This module supports:
-+ content sanitising
++ content sanitising of submitted content (on the client side and server side)
-+ restricted feature set by default (see below)
++ restricted feature set by default ([see documentation](./docs/en/001_index.md))

+The module will not support:
++ file uploads
++ image uploads
++ image insertion

+Please use dedicated upload fields for that purpose.

 This field is not intended for use in the administration area (although PRs are welcome for that)